 For instance, many companies that have fabric manufacturing facilities have started making face masks (and selling them online) despite it not being part of their usual output.
 A quote from Sun Tzu’s The Art of War is apt here, “in the midst of chaos, there is also opportunity”.

-Building and maintaining trust is key to strong customer connections.
-Thankfully, there are certain specific actions you can take to build trustworthy customer connections.
+Building and maintaining trust is key to strong, emotional connections with customers customers.
+Thankfully, there are actions you can take to build trustworthy customer relationships.

 “90% percent of customers believe companies need to improve their trustworthiness.”